Dakota Fanning: 2000s: Breakthrough and child actor stardom

 Fanning voiced Lilo Pelekai (taking over for Daveigh Chase) in the direct-to-video film Lilo & Stitch 2: Stitch Has a Glitch.
-She also had a small part in the Rodrigo García film Nine Lives (released in October 2005), in which she shared an unbroken nine-minute scene with actress Glenn Close, who had her own praise for Fanning: "She's definitely an old soul.
+She also had a small part in the Rodrigo García film Nine Lives (released in October 2005), in which she shared an unbroken, nine-minute scene with actress Glenn Close, who had her own praise for Fanning: "She's definitely an old soul.
 She's one of those gifted people that come along every now and then."
 Fanning also recorded her lead role in Coraline during this time.
 Fanning completed filming on Dreamer: Inspired by a True Story (opposite Kurt Russell) in late October 2004.
 Kris Kristofferson, who plays her character's grandfather in the film, said that she is like Bette Davis reincarnated.
 While promoting her role in Dreamer, Fanning became a registered member of Girl Scouts of the USA at a special ceremony, which was followed by a screening of the film for members of the Girl Scouts of the San Fernando Valley Council.

 Fanning then went on to star in War of the Worlds, starring alongside Tom Cruise.
-Released in reverse order (War in June 2005 and Dreamer in the following October), both films were a critical success.
 War director Steven Spielberg praised "how quickly she understands the situation in a sequence, how quickly she sizes it up, measures it up and how she would really react in a real situation."
 Fanning moved to another film without a break: Charlotte's Web, which she finished filming in May 2005 in Australia, and premiered on December 15, 2006.
 During the summer of 2006, Fanning worked on the film Hounddog, described in press reports as a "dark story of abuse, violence, and Elvis Presley adulation in the rural South."
 Fanning's parents have been criticized for allowing her to film a scene in which her character is raped.
-However, Fanning defended the film by saying to Reuters, "It's not really happening.
+Fanning defended the film, though, by saying to Reuters, "It's not really happening.
 It's a movie, and it's called acting."
 Although the film was a failure both at the box office and with critics, Roger Ebert praised Fanning's performance, comparing her to Jodie Foster in Taxi Driver.
-In the same year, at the age of twelve, she was invited to join the Academy of Motion Picture Arts and Sciences, becoming the youngest member in the academy's history.
+In the same year, at the age of 12, she was invited to join the Academy of Motion Picture Arts and Sciences, becoming the youngest member in the academy's history.
 Later that year, she was ranked 4th in Forbes list of "Top-Earning Stars Aged Under 21", having earned an estimated $4 million in 2006.